A Week in UAE: Things to do and Places to See.

 Dhow Cruise Marina Dubai

 Catch your breath on the cruise.
 Situated in what’s called ‘New Dubai’, the Marina is the conceptualised canal city and the affluent neighbourhood which has remarkable apartments, buildings, restaurants, and retail outlets.
 The street is bustling with locals as well as tourists.
 To have the outlook of this place in the shortest time, sail across its Persian Gulf shoreline on a Dhow-converted cruise.
 It is a double-deck cruise where you can savour grand buffet, have lavish entertainment shows and admire the enchanting sight.You Can Prebook Your Dubai Dhow Dinner Cruise Here

 Day 3: Dubai Souk, Al Fahidi, Dubai Desert Safari

 Head towards the other part of Dubai, which is steeped in the roots of history.
-In the morning, notice the buzz of people in the maze of walkways which lead you to the Gold Souk.
+In the morning, notice the buzz of people in the maze of walkways that lead you to the Gold Souk.
 It is perhaps the best place to purchase gold at astonishing prices.
 On the other side of the creek, check out the spice, textile and perfume souks which have authentic items.
 Also, buy souvenirs for back home.
 The appealing part about travelling to Old Dubai is you sail across the prominent Dubai Creek ( a significant trading medium in history) on the Abra ride at 1 Dirham.
 It connects the routes of Bur Dubai and Deira.

 Al Fahidi Historical Neighbourhood in Dubai

-In the Bur Dubai, visit the oldest residential quarter in Dubai, where visitors can walk around and marvel at the original houses with wind towers.
+In Bur Dubai, visit the oldest residential quarter in Dubai, where visitors can walk around and marvel at the original houses with wind towers.
 Today, most of these have been revamped into the Dubai Museum, cafes, art galleries and traditional retailers.
 Old Dubai is flourished with delicious eateries — we would suggest having traditional Arabic lunch in Basta Art Cafe.Embark on A Al Fahidi Historical Area Walking Tour & Abra Ride